 definition.
 Since taking absolute value

-results in a positive quantity it won’t matter if there is a minus sign in
+results in a positive quantity or zero it won’t matter if there is a minus sign in

 there or not.